-My home is cozy and welcoming, but I am alone a good deal.
-I have filled these little rooms with children, but not adults.
-As soothing as my small comforts may be, are they enough?
-Will I be brave enough to leave behind the familiar when I can, or will my comfort zone hold me back?
+My home is cozy and welcoming, and I love my zig zag chairs and my Barcelona chair and the tiny children’s chairs from other centuries.
+But I am alone a good deal.
+I have filled these rooms with children, but not adults.
+As consoling as my small comforts may be, are they enough?
+Will I be brave enough to leave behind the familiar when I can, or will I allow my comfort zone to hold me back?

 Analyze your comfort zone

 When you think of your comfort zone, what does it entail?